aurzenligl/prophy/docs/other_schemas.rst

 --------------------

 Since version ``1.1.0`` there is a possibility to implicitly include Isar definitions to Sack schema compilation.
-That's a useful if the Sack code (c++) depends on many definitions originated in Isar XMLs.
+That's useful if the Sack code (c++) depends on many definitions originated in Isar XMLs.
 Probably in normal way these are supplied in C++ form by monstrual build system.
 This feature allows to skip the 'build system' stage and supplement definitions directly from Isar XMLs.